 I would absolutely recommend using a tattoo numbing cream.
 I’ve previously done the most painful spots without tattoo creams.
 I’ve sat through the pain before.
-But it doesn’t make you tougher if you sit through your tattoo session without a numbing cream.
+But it doesn’t make you stronger if you sit through your tattoo session without a numbing cream.
+Tattoos needn’t hurt.

 I would recommend everyone try a tattoo numbing cream.
-And if you use one that actually works you’ll never go back.
+And if you use one that actually works like I did, you’ll never go back!

-I wasted time, pain and a little money trying other creams first.
+I wasted time, money and pain trying other creams first.
 Mainly because I could just buy them over the counter and didn’t need to order online.
 And they didn’t work.

-If these defective creams were my only experience of numbing products I’d have written them all off as junk.
-Luckily I found one that works.
+If these defective creams were my only experience of numbing products, I’d have written them all off as junk.
+Luckily, I found one that actually works.

-If you use the cream by Tattoo Numbing Cream Co. with its Lidocaine (5%), Prilocaine (5%) and Epinephrine (1%) you’ll get through your long tattoo sessions while sitting like a rock.
+If you use the cream by Mad Rabbit with its 5% Lidocaine, you’ll get through your long tattoo sessions while sitting like a rock.